This guide was written by Daniel Sher, a clinical psychologist at a private practice and a locum therapist at the Western Cape Health Department .

 People suffering from PLMD – a fairly rare condition amongst children and teens – experience uncontrollable muscular jerks, contractions or twitches in their feet or legs.
 All of this makes it harder for them to fall into a deep sleep.

-Despite this, your child or teen will usually have no memory of these movements having happened during the night.
+Despite this, your child or teen will usually have no memory that these movements have happened during the night.

 What are some of the symptoms of PLMD?